 Even worse, if you keep searching, are the countless stories that cast a pall over the entire Amway model.
 In my case, years ago, my wife and I were approached by friends who urged us to join them in the “Amway family.”
-We would get rich together they assured us.
-But listening to their pitch, it sounded like a pyramid scheme.
+We would get rich together they claimed.
+Listening to their pitch, it sounded like a pyramid scheme.
 My wife and I would set ourselves up as independent business owners (IBO’s).
 We would make money selling products directly.
-And we would make even more, heaping piles of dough, by enlisting family, friends and others to sell more Amway products, earning a percentage of their sales—and a percentage of the sales of those they recruited, and so on to infinity.
+And we would make even more, heaping piles of dough, by enlisting family, friends and others to sell more Amway products, earning a percentage of their sales and a percentage of the sales of those they recruited, and so on to infinity.
 This is called a multi-level-marketing approach (MLM).

 Yet, every year, tens of thousands of fresh recruits fell for the Amway pitch—kept dreaming—kept losing.

 All the while, Betsy DeVos continued to raise money for the politicians.
 Even President George W. Bush noticed.
 In 2001 he appointed a former Amway lawyer, Timothy Muris, to head the Federal Trade Commission.
 Eight years later Muris, having returned to private practice, helped convince the FTC not to impose strict disclosure rules on MLM marketers—like Herbalife—and Amway.